 the entry compound for the citric acid cycle in cellular respiration, formed from a fragment of pyruvate attached to a coenzyme.

-Glycolysis followed by the conversion of pyruvate to carbon dioxide and ethyl alcohol.
+The conversion of pyruvate to carbon dioxide and ethyl alcohol

 An energy-coupling mechanism that uses energy stored in the form of a hydrogen ion gradient across a membrane to drive cellular work, such as the synthesis of ATP.
 Most ATP synthesis in cells occurs by chemiosmosis.

-A catabolic process that makes a limited amount of ATP from glucose without an electron transport chain and that produces a characteristic and product, such as ethyl alcohol or lactic acid.
+a catabolic process that makes a limited amount of ATP from glucose without an electron transport chain and that produces a characteristic end product, such as ethyl alcohol or lactic acid

-Glycolysis followed by the conversion of pyruvate to lactate, with no release of carbon dioxide.
+the conversion of puyruvate to lactate with no release of carbon dioxide

-The loss of electrons from a substance involved in a redox reaction. (when oxidized you LOSE electrons)
+the loss of electrons from a substance involved in a redox reaction

-The addition of electrons to a substance involved in a redox reaction. (when reduced you GAIN electrons)
+the addition of electrons to a substance involved in a redox reaction